(with Justin Hilburn and Matej Penciak) Elliptic Coulomb branches

 I am also interested in understanding (2d, as above) mirror symmetry for hyper-Kähler varieties.
 The simplest examples of this phenomenon are the toric hyper-Kähler varieties; in this case, a partial correspondence of branes on mirror varieties has already appeared, but many questions remain, especially about the geometry underlying mirror symmetry.
 Another very important class of examples of hyper-Kähler varieties (in particular, symplectic resolutions) is given by the Springer resolution T*(G/B).
 Roman Bezrukavnikov has a conjectural description of a mirror to the Springer resolution, and I am working to understand the skeleton of this mirror variety, which is built from a certain affine Springer fiber, and match it with the complex geometry of the Springer resolution.

-*: This is my "unoffcial" research statement; my "official" statement is available by request.
+*: This is my "unoffcial" research statement; my most recent "official" statement, which I used in my 2019 NSF MSPDRF application, is available by request.

 Seminars and Teaching